jpgoldberg/jpg-website/content/post/python-quality/index.md

 but at this writing (September 2025) Python 3.9 has only a month to live, so one can start by using what is available for Python 3.10.

-{{% callout note %}}
-I will not be discussing how to run type checkers here, as this is already getting too long.
-My focus is to give people unfamiliar with it an idea of what it does for you.
-The good news is that for use IDE's it is easily available within popular Python extensions.
-{{% /callout %}}

 The most immediate gain from type annotations is that they serve as important documentation for functions and methods.
 They tell the people using your functions what data types/classes your function